 - Optional: Large flexible plastic-backed mat or other cover for the bin

-- Place one palette on the ground in the exact location of your bin.
+- Place one pallet on the ground in the exact location of your bin.
 This will be the base.
 (Now is a good time to make sure your other pallets will fit as walls around the base.
-Experiment a bit to make sure this everything will fit together before proceeding.)
+Experiment a bit to make sure everything will fit together before proceeding.)

-- The “front” of the bin will face into your yard, so you can easily access it.
+- The “front” of the bin will face your yard so you can easily access it.
 This will be a swinging door you can open and close.

 - Attach a side panel to the base using 2 L-brackets.
-Then, lash it to the back panel using zip ties.
-Pull each zip tie taught, and trim excess with scissors.
+Then, strap it to the back panel with zip ties.
+Pull each zip tie tight, and trim the excess with scissors.